alok-sriv/Flask-Blog/03 - Forms and User Input/readme.md

 **Form Views**</br>
 The final step before you can see this form in the browser is to code a new view function in the application that renders the template from the previous section.
 So let's write a new view function mapped to the /login URL that creates a form, and passes it to the template for rendering.
-This view function can also go in the app/routes.py module with the previous one:
+This view function can also go in the app/routes.py module with the previous one:</br>
+**routes.py**
 ```python
 #Flask-Blog > blog > routes.py
 from flask import render_template